Blackberry Limoncello Gin Smash

 Ingredients and Substitutions

-Here's what you'll need for this party-worthy limoncello gin cocktail, as well as some thoughts about variations.
+Here's what you'll need for this party-worthy gin and limoncello cocktail, as well as some thoughts about variations.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Blackberries.
-Fresh are much better, but I've used frozen in a pinch too.
-This blackberry cocktail gets its distinct hue from the berries, so I don't suggest trying to substitute them.
+Fresh blackberries work better, but frozen can work if that's all you can find.
+This blackberry cocktail gets its distinct pink color from the berries, so I don't suggest trying to substitute them.

 • Limoncello.
-This is the only sweetening agent, so feel free to taste and tweak as you see fit.
+This Italian lemon liqueur is the only sweetening agent, so feel free to taste and adjust as you see fit.
+I've written this recipe based on a 60-proof version of this lemon liqueur, but you may need to tweak the proportions if yours is stronger or weaker.

 • Tonic water.
-An optional topper for this limoncello gin cocktail; see thoughts above about different variations.
-You can also experiment with soda water for a different flavor profile.
+An optional topper for this limoncello gin cocktail; browse the section above to learn about three different ways to serve it.
+You can also use soda water for a lighter flavor profile.

 Closing Thoughts

-This seasonal blackberry cocktail is an ode to all things summer: icy gin beverages on the deck, bright tangy citrus, and plump juicy blackberries.
-Because lemon and gin are both so versatile, this cocktail pairs beautifully with everything from grilled fare to summery salads to potluck finger foods.
+This seasonal blackberry cocktail is an ode to all things summer: sweet berries, bright colors, refreshing flavors, and outdoor parties.
+Because lemon and gin are both so versatile, this easy summer gin cocktail pairs beautifully with everything from grilled fare to summery salads to potluck dishes.
 We've even brought it on summer picnics and to outdoor concerts.

 I hope you enjoy this limoncello cocktail as much as we have.
-As you can see from the numerous generations and styles of photos here, this one has been a summer go-to for us for years.
-Cheers to warm evenings outside and chilling on the deck with friends!
+As you can see from all the different photos in this post, this warm weather favorite has been a summer go-to for us for years, especially when we host parties on the deck.
+Cheers to warm evenings outside, summer gatherings, picnics, BBQs, and the best season of the year!

 Share It!